-I am, respectfully, etc., your obedient servant,
+I am, respectfully, &c., your obedient servant,

-E. G. PARROTT, Commander and Senior Officer present.
+E. G. PARROTT.
+Commander, and Senior Officer present.

-Flag Officer S. F. Du Pont, Commanding South Atlantic Blockading Squadron.
+Flag Officer S. F. DuPont, Commanding South Atlantic Blockading Squadron.

-WAR DEPARTMENT, QUARTERMASTER-GENARAL'S OFFICE, - Washington, D. C., January 3, 1883.
+WAR DEPARTMENT, QUARTERMASTER-GENERAL'S OFFICE, Washington, D. C., January 3, 1883.

 Sir: Your communication of the 26th ultimo, in relation to your services on the steamer Planter during the rebellion, and requesting copies of any letters from General Gillmore and other officers on the subject, has been received.